Skip to content

 After weeks of deferrals to tweak the language (and increase penalties for landlords and property managers in violation of the new ordinance), this could finally be the week it passes.
 If you need a refresher, here’s a summary:

 The Spokane City Council could pass an ordinance banning algorithmic rental price fixing software, which analyzes the market and data from other landlords to help users set the maximum rent prices a consumer would pay.
 A 2024 report from the federal government found that this kind of software can cost renters an average of $70 per month in additional rent expenses.
 Washington State Attorney General Nick Brown recently filed a lawsuit against one of the software companies, called RealPage, alleging the company and the landlords who used it violated the Consumer Protection Act.
-If passed in Spokane, this could be the latest move in the council’s quest to protect renters in the city
+If passed in Spokane, this could be the latest move in the council’s quest to protect renters in the city.

 Agenda here